ukuleletrip/sosclient/README.md

 ### command mode

 You can use command mode of this script to run from your own scripts.
-To do so, run it with token and command option.
+To do so, run it with --token and --command option.
 You can specify a command same as one you can use in shell mode.

 ```shell-session